techpmsap/S4HC_Powerweek_2018/Exercise_06/Exercise_06.md

 	![](images/03.png)
 1. Click on the **Workbench** button to go straight to your workbench
 	![](images/04.png)
 1. It's important for the next exercises to install an Eclipse plugin which allows us to easily manage **YAML** files.
 For this reason, click on **Help -> Install new software...**, enter in the search box the text "yml" and install the **YEdit** plugin

+<< NOte: we have to click on the marketplace not on Install new s/w >>
 	![](images/05.png)
 1. Accept the license agreement and click **Finish**
 	![](images/06.png)